 Mississinewa Community Schools Child Nutrition Department is dedicated to feeding our students nutritious meals!
 Fueling bodies, fueling minds!
-We are pleased to announce that MCSC will be implementing the Community Eligibility Provision (CEP) for the 2022-2023 school year!
+We are pleased to announce that MCSC will be implementing the Community Eligibility Provision (CEP) again this school year!
 This means ALL of our students are eligible to receive a healthy breakfast and lunch at school at no charge each day of the school year!
 No further action is required of you.
 Your child(ren) will be able to participate in these meal programs without having to pay a fee or submit an application.

 School Fee/ PEBT Assistance Application

 If you think you may be eligible for free or reduced school fees/ PEBT benefits, please click the link below and fill out an application online.
 If you prefer a paper application, they are available in each building in the school office.
 You may apply at any point in the school year.
 Questions?
 Please contact Erika Horner, Director of Child Nutrition @ 765.674.8528.

 Help end hunger one backpack at a time!

 Mississinewa Community Schools cares about our students well being every day of the week!
 Our Boomerang Backpack program helps food insecure families by providing food for them to have on the weekends!
 If you would like to donate to this wonderful program please see the link below or if you are a MCSC family who would like to sign up please see the sign up form below and send in to the school office with your student.
 Thank you!

 Here you will find the latest menu for our schools.

 MEAL PRICES: ALL MCSC Students receive a FREE Breakfast and FREE Lunch Daily for the 2023-2024 School Year!